michaelcd/michaelcd.github.io/blurb.md

 <p>I'm a software engineer based in New York City, experienced with Ruby, Ruby on Rails, Javascript, jQuery, React.js and Flux.
-Outside of coding I enjoy exercise, swing dancing, </p>
+I discovered my passion for coding after creating Visual Basic code in Microsoft Excel to automate complex tasks in my previous career in accounting.
+Outside of coding I enjoy exercise, swing dancing, films and playing music. </p>